-Section 25 also dabbled in gig promotion, and in July 1979 organised an ambitious charity show at the Blackpool Imperial Hotel to mark International Year of the Child.
-With the Factory connection already established, the Cassidy brothers persuaded fledgling Factory artists Joy Division and Orchestral Manoeuvres in the Dark to join the bill, and on the night Ian Curtis and JD manager Rob Gretton were sufficiently impressed to encourage Section 25 to make a record.
+The Cassidy brothers also dabbled in gig promotion, and in July 1979 organised an ambitious charity show at the Imperial Hotel in Blackpool to mark International Year of the Child.
+With the Factory connection already established, the band persuaded fledgling Factory artists Joy Division and Orchestral Manoeuvres in the Dark to join the bill, and on the night Ian Curtis and JD manager Rob Gretton were sufficiently impressed to encourage Section 25 to make a record.
 The result was a self-financed session at Cargo Studios in Rochdale in September.
-Vin Cassidy recalls: "Ian and Rob gave us a lot of encouragement.
-The first time I met any of Joy Division was at a gig we did with them in Blackpool, and they liked the stuff we did.
+"Ian and Rob gave us a lot of encouragement," recalled Vin Cassidy.
+"The first time I met any of Joy Division was at a gig we did with them in Blackpool, and they liked the stuff we did.
 Paul and Larry had been going off to Manchester, which is about 70 miles away, and knew Rob through talking to him at gigs.
 So Rob heard us and said, why don't you go into a studio and do some tracks?
 Ian and Rob set it up.
 I didn't even know what a producer was until then.
-They said they would come down and hepus out with it, which they did.
+They said they would come down and help us out with it, which they did.
 Ian just sort of sat there - 'Sounds alright'.
 Rob picked the songs he thought we should do.
 Ian kindly brought Steve's Syndrum along to the session.
 It was a nice bit of kit and I purchased my own a few weeks later."
 (1)

 Together with Joy Division and a cast of thousands, the group also performed with The Stranglers at the Rainbow in November 1979, at the second of two gigs which marked the incarceration of Hugh Cornwall in Pentonville prison.
 Further dates with Joy Division at the beginning of 1980 included a Lyceum show (also featuring A Certain Ratio and Killing Joke), a combined encore jam at Malvern Winter Gardens in April, and a role in the infamous riot at Bury Derby Hall.
 However a benefit for Manchester fanzine City Fun with Joy Division and A Certain Ratio at the New Osbourne Club in February saw 'Section 27' draw qualified praise from Mick Middles in Sounds: "Section 27 prove to be yet another stab at the new Northern Psychedelic fad, complete with a variation on Floyd's old tried and tested Set the Controls for the Heart of the Sun.
 Although the music is rolling, the vocals are harsh and packed with false anger.
 The overall effect is unattractive and abrasive, although given time Section 27 should smooth out their rough edges and begin to sound clean and powerful.
 They do show a considerable strength of character which should be channelled directly into the song themes, and not wasted by their present over-zealous vocal stance."

-Section 25 also appeared at the Moonlight Club in London on the first of three Factory nights in April 1980, which were in effect media showcases for the national music press.
-Sharing a first-night bill with Crawling Chaos and The Royal Family And The Poor (and following an unannounced appearance by Joy Division), the band stood little chance of winning over their audience.
+Section 25 also appeared at the Moonlight Club in London on the first of three Factory nights in April 1980, in effect media showcases for the national music press.
+Sharing a first-night bill with Crawling Chaos and The Royal Family and the Poor (and following an unannounced appearance by Joy Division), the band stood little chance of winning over their audience.
 According to NME scribe Adam Sweeting: "Finally Section 25, a drab three piece.
 The small, austere bass player orated doomed and distant vocals over angular riffs and thrashing guitar chords.
 My ears politely refused to accept any more and I wasn't alone in heading for the tube."

-At the end of April Section played their first overseas show, performing at the Plan K venue in Brussels with A Certain Ratio.
+At the end of April Section played their first show overseas, performing at the Plan K venue in Brussels with A Certain Ratio.
 Back home, the press were scarcely kinder when the band played at the Scala Cinema later that month, in company with Ratio, Durutti Column, Blurt and Kevin Hewick.
 For Chris Bohn: "Section 25 are the sort of band that work well in theory but are less interesting to actually listen to.
 Their austerely wrought rhythms are minimally embellished by a guitarist more interested in sound than conventional technique, and their bass-playing singer intones monotonous mainly one-line songs with only slight variations.
 DAF do this sort of thing far more exotically, but given their self-imposed limitations Section 25 can be surprisingly effective, as on one song that works up from a 'I want your body/I want your mind' chant to an awesomely frightening intensity."

 "Girls don't count, money doesn't count, Section 25's irony doesn't work.
 Count me out."
 (NME)